-How to Protect Your Plants from Freeze Damage
+How to Protect Your Plants from a Spring Freeze

-Well it won’t officially be spring for a week or so…but with the warm weather we’ve recently had, some of our plants are seemingly getting a head-start.
-I’m just keeping my fingers crossed that these recent dips below freezing…and those in the forecast…won’t do too much damage to all this tender new growth.
+Well it won’t officially be spring for a week or so … but with the warm weather we’ve recently had, some of our plants are seemingly getting a head-start.
+I’m just keeping my fingers crossed that the Spring freeze in the forecast won’t do too much damage to all this tender new growth.

 But come on, who would want to see such quintessential Southern flowers, like the Nikko Blue Hydrangea, not have a chance to show off this Spring?!?
 That just ain’t right!